savely-krasovsky/raiffeisen-retail-api/README.md

 # Golang Raiffeisen Retail API client

 Allows to export transactions from all accounts for Serbian branch of Raiffeisen Bank.
-It could probably work for another branches, but not tests.
+It could probably work for another branches, but I tested it only with Serbian retail account.
 Feel free to contibute.

 ## How to use